-Table 2 details historical cost, lifespan, and rating of pavement treatment types that have been used in Barry County.
+Table 2 details historical cost, lifespan, and appropriate existing PASER rating prior to treatment, of pavement treatment types that have been used in Barry County.
 These treatments range from the minimal (overband crack filling) to major construction.
-As noted, these treatments and costs are historical.
-The costs do not reflect recent steep inflation but adequately demonstrate the magnitude of differences between various treatment options.
+These costs are based on a typical two-lane roadway 22 feet in width and are current at the time of this writing.
 As new technologies emerge and become adopted some of the treatments may be amended or superseded.
 The following list provides a brief overview of each treatment:

 - Overband Crack Filling is used on cracks that are up to 1" wide and are moving or unmoving.
 The process is done by pouring hot rubber material into and over cracks to seal them from water intrusion. - Fog Seals provide a thin asphalt coating over existing pavement.
 This treatment seals aggregate in place, and prevents water permeation and oxidation of the asphalt binder. - Non-Structural Overlays do not contribute to a pavement's structural capacity.
 These treatments use thin layers of asphalt (1/2-11⁄2 inches) applied on top of existing pavement, with or without milling prior to placement.
 They improve surface ride quality and drainage and help seal the surface from water permeation and oxidation. - Chip Seals consist of a thin layer of emulsified asphalt applied to the road surface, which is topped with an aggregate usually consisting of crushed stone or slag.
-The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface. - Structural Crush and Shape recycles pavement by pulverizing existing material (including base and sub-base) and blending it with a new binding agent.
+The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface.
+Fogging adds a thin layer of asphalt emulsion on top of the treated surface. - Structural Crush and Shape recycles pavement by pulverizing existing material (including base and sub-base) and blending it with a new binding agent.
 The new mix is then used to repave the same road and is sometimes topped with a new surface layer of asphalt. - Full-Depth Reconstruction is the replacement of the entire roadway structure, including the base and subbase, with new material.
 It is used only when there is no salvage value to any of the existing components.

-2022 Ratings Summaries
+2023 Ratings Summaries